To content

 In the seminar , you will familiarize yourself with current literature in a specific field.
 Computer Science in Context and Organization and Management prepare you for management tasks through legal, organizational psychology or business management topics.

-A project group is a form of course that is not only a lot of fun, but also gives you a taste of your future career.
+A project group is a form of event that is not only a lot of fun, but also gives you a taste of your future career.
 As a participant, you will work on various tasks; you will learn to develop, document and present a project together.
 Here you will also learn important soft skills required by employers.
-At the end of the project group, a larger software product will be created, which you can not only be proud of, but which can also form the basis for further specialization in your studies, for example for your Master's thesis.
+At the end of the project group, a larger software product is created that you can not only be proud of, but that can also form the basis for further specialization in your studies, for example for your Master's thesis.

-To enrol on the Master's degree course in Computer Science, you must generally have a very good or good (grade 2.9 or better) relevant (Computer Science) Bachelor's degree.
-Graduates of the Bachelor's degree courses in Computer Science and Applied Computer Science at TU Dortmund University with a grade of 2.9 or better meet the enrolment requirements in any case and may also be able to transfer to the Master's degree course during a semester.
+To enrol in the Master's degree program in Computer Science, you must generally have a very good or good (grade 2.9 or better) relevant (Computer Science) Bachelor's degree.
+Graduates of the Bachelor's degree programs in Computer Science and Applied Computer Science at TU Dortmund University with a grade of 2.9 or better meet the enrollment requirements in any case and may also be able to transfer to the Master's degree program during a semester.
 The Master's Admissions Committee for Computer Science and Applied Computer Science decides whether your degree is relevant, i.e. whether it provides sufficient knowledge of computer science, whether you will be granted access to the Master's program despite poor grades or with conditions.